ltskinner/software-engineering/books/data_intensive_apps/2_7_TRANSACTIONS.md

 Big advantage is taht one transaction doesnt need to block waiting for locks held by another transaction

 Not limited to thruput of single cpu core

+## Summary

+Transactions are an abstraction layer that allows an applicatio to pretend that certain concurrency problems and certain kinds of hardware and software faults dont exist

+Isolation levels:

+- read committed
+- snapshot isolation (repeatable read)
+- serializable

+Race Conditions:

+- Dirty reads
+  - One client reads another clients write before they have been committed.
+The read committed isolation level and stronger levels prevent dirty reads
+- Dirty writes
+  - One client overwrites data that another client has written, but not yet committed.
+Almost all transaction implementations prevents dirty writes
+- Read skew
+  - A client sees different parts of the db at different points in time.
+Some cases of read skew are also known as `nonrepeatable reads`.
+Commonly prevented with snapshot isolation and is usually implemented with `multi-version concurrency control (MVCC)`
+- Lost updates
+  - Two clients concurrently perform a read-modify-write cycle.
+One overwrites the others write without incorporating its changes, so data is lost.
+Some implementations prevent this anomaly automatically, while others require a manual lock (SELECT FOR UPDATE)
+- Write skew
+  - A transaction reads something, makes a decision based on the value it saw, and writes the decision back to the db.
+However, by the time the write is made, the premise of the decision is no longer true.
+Only serializable isolation prevents this anomaly
+- Phantom reads
+  - A transaction reads the object that matches some search condition.
+Another client makes a write that affects the results of that search.
+Snapshot isolation prevents straightforward phantom reads, but phantoms in the context of write skew require special treatment, such as index-range locks

+Approaches to implementing serializable transactions:

+- Literally executing transactions in a serial order
+  - If you can make each transaction very fast to execute, and the transaction thruput is low enough to process on a single cpu core, this is a simple and effective option
+- Two-phase locking
+  - For decades, this has been the standard way of implementing serializability, but many applications avoid using it because of its performance characteristics
+- Serializable snapshot isolation (SSI)
+  - A fairly new algorithm that avoids most of the downsides of previous approaches.
+It uses an optimistic approach, allowing transactions to proceed without blocking.
+When a transaction wants to commit, it is checked, and it is aborted if the execution was not serializable